 Let’s start making each other feel like we are more than just our looks.

-And maybe, when we start doing that, we will also have fewer discussions about what women should and shouldn’t wear.
-And more conversations about things that actually matter.
-For instance, what she was saying, and what she is doing.
+And maybe, when we start doing that, we will also have fewer discussions about what women should and shouldn’t wear; and more conversations about things that actually matter.
+For instance, what she is saying, or what she is doing.

 Oftentimes, we overlook both words and deeds because we are so caught up in what our eyes are socialized to see.

 When it comes to women, it’s their appearance.
 It’s their beauty.

 There’s nothing wrong with that, but if we take another moment to look more closely, we’ll find that it’s actually not their looks we admire about them.
 It’s everything else.